section-engineering-education/engineering-education/content/articles/implementing-flask-api-using-linked-list/index.md

 Our application will have one model called `User` which we'll add its attributes in a few.

 We define five functions that will handle various logic and takes different parameters.
-The `create_user()` function takes the route decorator and pass two arguments the `/user` and `POST` HTTP request.
+The `create_user()` function takes the route decorator and passes two arguments the `/user` and `POST` HTTP request.

 The HTTP method uses the `request` module imported from the Flask package to create a user.